By Arnav Das Sharma Feb. 08, 2018

 In Rajasthan, a Dalit man was beaten to death for having an affair with a Muslim woman.
 In UP, a Muslim man was assaulted for wanting to marry a Hindu girl.
 What is it about inter-faith love that warrants brutal repression and repercussion in our country?

-t’s safe to say that the subcontinent is familiar with the idea of star-crossed lovers.
+It’s safe to say that the subcontinent is familiar with the idea of star-crossed lovers.
 We’ve grown up reading and watching countless adaptations and indigenisation of Shakespeare’s Romeo and Juliet, the folktales of Laila-Majnu, and songs featuring Farhad and Shirin.
 Lovers that are not meant to be, seem to be our enduring obsession, second only to cricket.

 But perhaps the reason these refrains of love, which transgress known boundaries of religion, class, and caste, have endured in India more than anywhere else in the world is because we know for a fact that these popular representations of star-crossed lovers are not just mere fantasies.
 They are borne of reality.

 There is an instance in Arundhati Roy’s The God of Small Things that describes the very rules of love in India; unwritten codes about who should be loved, by whom, how much and in what fashion.
-I was reminded of this earlier this year, by the heinous murder of Delhi-based photographer, Ankit Saxena.
-I was reminded of this yet again yesterday after a 25-year-old Muslim man beaten up at a court in Ghaziabad, for wanting to marry a Hindu girl.
+I was reminded of this earlier last year, by the heinous murder of Delhi-based photographer, Ankit Saxena.
+I was reminded of this yet again after a 25-year-old Muslim man beaten up at a court in Ghaziabad, for wanting to marry a Hindu girl.
 And after a Dalit man was beaten to death in Rajasthan’s Barmer allegedly for having an affair with a Muslim girl.

 While the events gave rise to the usual debate on mob culture, the question we forgot to ask ourselves is: What is it about love that warrants brutal repression and repercussion in our country?